Questions About Insurance Research Services

 Yes, we can help.
 However, in order to avoid a conflict of who found what policies, we would simply ask that you supply these details at the time of your request.
 You will not be billed for policies you are already aware of provided you have made them known to us in advance.

 No, we only charge if we locate a policy in effect on the date of loss.
 If you received an invoice we will void it.
-If you have already paid the invoice you will receive a full refund or a credit - whichever you prefer.
+If you have already paid the invoice you will receive a full refund.
 We would only ask that your office supply us with a copy of the document from the insurance carrier evidencing your position about the reported policy.